xelency/repec_analysis/README.md

 # repec_analysis
-A project for scrapping economy working papers from the repec repository and analyzing trends in economic research
+A project for pulling economy working papers through rEPEC API and analyzing trends in economic research ultimate goal is projecting trends in economic papers before it is recognized by market participants.